 "Title X, Section 1408 of the United States Code - the Uniformed Services Spouse Protection Act (USFSPCA) - enacted in 1982 provides for a division of military retirement benefits to divorced spouses.
 Practitioners should be aware of major change to a portion of the calculation method which may dramatically affect the actual share of the retirement assets eventually enjoyed by a divorced spouse.
 Through a strange and unexpected addition to the 2017 Nation Defense Authorization Act the federal government now determines, through its own methodology, the amount the spouse will receive.
 This effectively throws out the coverture method used by most states and substitutes instead a method whereby the ultimate amount to be divided will be determined on the day of the divorce, as opposed to the member's day of retirement."

-Family Law in Alabama: Practice and Procedure, a treatise written by Rick Fernambucq (first edition co-authored by Gary Pate), is available in its 2017 Edition here.
+Family Law in Alabama: Practice and Procedure, a treatise written by Rick Fernambucq (first edition co-authored by Gary Pate), is available in its current edition here.

 The book is updated annually, and each yearly edition is set for publication early in the first quarter of the year.